Self-Supervised Goal-Reaching Results in Multi-Agent Cooperation and Exploration: Conclusion

-Although formulating a problem as goal-reaching allows the task to be specified more easily via a single goal rather than a reward function, it may not always be clear how to specify certain tasks as goals.
-It is also possible for there to be different choices of $\gG$ and $m_g$ that may be equally valid in expressing the goal, yet result in slightly different learning behaviors.
-See discussion in Appendix \ref{sec:spec_of_mg}.
+\paragraph{Limitations.} Although formulating a problem as goal-reaching allows the task to be specified more easily via a single goal rather than a reward function, it may not always be clear how to specify certain tasks as goals.
+Similarly, it is sometimes possible to encode one task in two different ways (choices of $\gG$ and $m_g$), yet result in slightly different learning behaviors (see Appendix \ref{sec:spec_of_mg}).

-{ \paragraph{Acknowledgments.} Thanks to Colin Lu and Seth Karten for discussions about MARL.
-The experiments in this paper were done with the help of Princeton Research Computing, a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology’s Research Computing at Princeton University.